CodingPatrick/CodingPatrick/README.md

 Here are some things about me:

 - 🏫 Currently in my second year of Software Engineering @ uOttawa
-- 💻 Learning to new UI development skills such as Javascript, Bootstrap, Node and React
+- 💻 Learning to new UI / UX development skills such as Node, React and React Native
-- 💬 Java, Python 3, HTML, CSS
+- 💬 Java, Python, Elixir, HTML, CSS, Javascript, Bootstrap, JQuery